-Religion class at Immaculata is about fostering the Catholic faith in the individual and in the school at large.
-Students take religion class every year throughout their high school career at Immaculata.
+Religion and theology classes at Immaculata are about fostering the Catholic faith in both the individual and the school community.
+Students take religion and theology classes each year while at Immaculata.
 The overarching goal of the program is to build a loving, faithful, and hopeful culture by learning Catholic values and applying them to our school and the community beyond.

 Academically, we explore many of life’s “big” questions, like:

 Does God exist?
 Why am I here?
 Does my life have a purpose?